raspberrypi/documentation/configuration/raspi-config.md

 On some displays, particularly monitors, just disabling Overscan will make the picture fill the whole screen and correct the resolution.
 For other displays it may be necessary to leave overscan enabled and adjust the Overscan values.

-You then select specific options:

-- No AltGr key
-- [Compose key](http://en.wikipedia.org/wiki/Compose_key) - many people choose not to set up a Compose key, but it can be useful for typing symbols or accented characters on a regular keyboard.
-- Shut down X-Server (use `Ctrl + Alt + Backspace` all pressed at the same time)

 #### Hostname

 Set the visible name for this Pi on a network.